mota494/42_Born2BeRoot/README.md

 ```
 Debian:
 Open source project oriented for daily usage and more user friendly
-        since it provides great stabily as an operating system for workstations and personal computers
+        since it provides great stability as an operating system for workstations and personal computers

 Rocky:
 Open source project oriented for entreprise usage and is often called an
-      "open source version of red hat" and it has been in development since Red Hat discontinued CentOS
+      "open source version of Red Hat" and it has been in development since Red Hat discontinued CentOS
 ```
 ___